 That’s Big Papi!
 A bridge at Fenway Park and Kenmore Station has been named after the star slugger.

-At Nubian Square is Boston’s largest book store owned by a Black family.
-It is stocked with thousands of titles for adults and kids.
+When you get to the end, you’re in the Roxbury Cultural District and you are within Nubian Square.
+Boston’s largest book store owned by a Black family is there, stocked with thousands of titles for adults and kids.
 The store has a toy section too!

 The route showcases premier Black-owned restaurants, night clubs, jazz clubs, beauty care salons for men or women and other historical event sites framing the African American experience in Boston now and then.